 Are you interested in learning applicable skills and developing your leadership during your time at college?
-Check out the descriptions below and feel free to email the supervisors of each area with any questions yo may have.
-We’re always looking for new, passionate student employees!
+Check out the descriptions below and feel free to email the supervisors of each area with any questions you may have.
+We are always looking for new, passionate student employees!

-- With the Brandt Student Center, you can help students and visitors better enjoy their time on campus at the Information Desk, supervise the Game Room, and manage events in the Student Center under the supervision of Myles Hairston, firstname.lastname@example.org.
+- Brandt Student Center, you will help students and visitors better enjoy their time on campus at the Information Desk, assist with event setups, and manage events in the Student Center.
+For more information, contact Alex Johnson at email@example.com.

-Benefits of working for OSE include; leadership training and opportunities, free certifications, professional development seminars, opportunities to attend professional conferences, and lots of free food.
+Benefits of working with the Office of Student Leadership and/or Campus Recreation and Wellness include; leadership training and opportunities, free certifications, professional development seminars, opportunities to attend professional conferences and lots of free food.

 Shenandoah University has three types of work programs for students:

 These programs are awarded by the Financial Aid Office.
 These programs are based on need, which requires each student to file a FAFSA form.
-The average award for a semester is $1000.
-A normal work week consists from 6 to 10 hours.
-Graduate or SEP positions have the potential to work as much as 20 hours per week.
+The average award for a semester is $1,000.
+A normal workweek consists of 6 to 10 hours.
 Students receive paychecks twice a month.
 This money can be used at the student’s discretion.

 Students who are awarded Work-Study positions by the Financial Aid Office are required to go online and select positions they are interested in working.
-Once a supervisor selects a student, they will have to get a placement form from that supervisor and bring it to the Office of the Vice President for Administration & Finance.
+Once a supervisor selects a student, they will have to paperwork to Human Resources.
+Students should check their email regularly for details.